 For more than 100 years, Berea College has served the people of Appalachia.
 As an area of acute educational and economic disparities—then and to this day—Appalachia remains Berea’s primary service region.
-The Brushy Fork Institute extends the College’s historic and enduring commitment to serve the region by providing resources and services in support of sustainable community development.
+The Brushy Fork Institute extends the College’s historic and enduring commitment to serve the region.
+It accomplishes this by providing resources and services in support of sustainable community development.

 Our approach to community development is informed by the ideals embodied by the College: